fireship-io/fireship.io/hugo/content/snippets/git-how-to-participate-on-github.md

 {{< figure src="/img/snippets/git-pr.png" alt="pull requests on a github repo" >}}

 {{< box icon="github" class="box-blue" >}}
-Many larger projects have their own "Contributor Guidelines" and may require you to sign a [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) before participating.
+Many larger projects have their own "Contributor Guidelines" and may require you to sign a <a href="https://en.wikipedia.org/wiki/Contributor_License_Agreement">CLA</a> before participating.
 {{< /box >}}

 ## Submit your First PR?